bitst0rm-pub/Formatter/README.md

     // THIRD-PARTY PLUGINS LEVEL
     "formatters": {
         "example": {
+            // Plugin activation.
-            // Disable and remove plugin from being shown in the menu.
+            // By default, all plugins are disabled and disappear from the menu.
-            "disable": false,
+            "disable": true,

             // Auto formatting whenever the current file/view is being saved.
             // This option should be used for plugins with unique syntaxes.